-Hot guns are perfect for small crafting projects and a multitude of repairs and uses around the home.
-Choose from our glue gun range here at Spotlight now.
+Hot glue guns are ideal for crafting projects as well as a multitude of repairs & uses around the home.
+Shop glue guns & accessories at Spotlight now.

 Can I purchase Glue Guns from Spotlight?

 Yes, you can.
 If you are a serious hobbyist or love to do crafts, then a glue gun is essential, and you will be wondering how you have managed for so long without one.
 At Spotlight, we have a wide range of different glue guns available, as well as the necessary sticks to refill them.
 Keep it together with one of our fabulous glue guns from Spotlight, available now with great value deals across the whole collection.